QEpiphany/LLM4SBR/README.md

 # LLM4SBR
-"Multi-perspective Intent Learning and Alignment with Large Langue Models for Session-based Recommendation"
+"Multi-view Intent Learning and Alignment with Large Langue Models for Session-based Recommendation"

 We will release the complete version of the code publicly after the paper is accepted.
 Stay tuned!